mvolkmann/blog/src/swift.md

   It's nice when used with methods like `Array` `map`.
   However, the syntax looks strange when more than one is used in the same function/method call.
-  I'd prefer if that wasn't supported.
+  Using more that one shouldn't be supported.

 - Going too far